openfaas/faasd/docs/ROADMAP.md

 ### Your function timed-out at 60 seconds

-This is no longer an issue, see the manual for how to configure a longer timeout, updated 3rd October 2022.
+See the manual for how to configure a longer timeouts.

 ### Non 200 HTTP status from the gateway upon reboot